AndCake/spino/README.md

 `options.applyVDOM(target : DOMElement, sourceElement : VDOMNode, context : Object) : DOMElement`

-- This will replace the regular rendering algorithm of a component into the DOM - helpful for testing or to do server-side rendering
+- Allows for replacing the regular rendering algorithm of a component into the DOM - helpful for testing or to do server-side rendering

 `options.baseClass`